rnapier/cocoaphony-blog/source/_posts/2008-03-08-garbage-collection.markdown

 I'm beginning work on my first Leopard-only application, and so I'm trying out garbage collection.
 Sure, I'm excited about garbage collection.
 Sure, I have no great love of keeping track of my retain counts and autorelease pools.
 But....

 It feels really, really weird to not release my variables.
 I tend to rely on autorelease a lot.
-I know there are some disadvantages, but I like the fact that it notes your intention when you allocate the memory. <a id="more"></a><a id="more-100"></a> Consider this:
+I know there are some disadvantages, but I like the fact that it notes your intention when you allocate the memory. <!-- more --> Consider this:
 <pre lang="objc">NSMenuItem *mi = [[[NSMenuItem alloc] initWithTitle:@"" action:NULL keyEquivalent:@""] autorelease];
 [menu addItem:mi];</pre>
 versus